Dialectal Coverage And Generalization in Arabic Speech Recognition: Limitations

 \section{Limitations}

 One of the limitations in dialect-related work is the coarse classification of dialect IDs; dialects in our datasets are classified by regions or countries, whereas actual dialectal variations are far more fine-grained.
 For example, the Saudi dataset, SADA, covers a large geographical area and many dialects, but it is considered as one dialect based on our classification.
 Moreover, the way the datasets are collected do not guarantee that the data are indeed dialectal.
 For instance, with manual inspection of the Syrian test and dev sets from MASC, we observed that all instances are in MSA rather than Syrian dialects.
 In addition, Arabic dialects are spoken varieties that do not have a standard spelling system.
 This results in large variations in transcriptions, but standard WER does not account for these variations, resulting in more pessimistic results.
 With the exception of the MGB3 and MGB5 benchmarks where we report average and multi-reference WER across 4 references, all datasets have only a single reference.
-Code-switching is also observed in some datasets, such as Mixat, but the model has limited ability to recognize multi-lingual code-switching as it is only trained on Arabic.
-Given small amount of English code-switching in the pre-training data, the model does have limited code-switching recognition, but it can be improved by intentionally incorporating code-switching datasets for pre-training and fine-tuning.
-The combination of multi-lingual and multi-dialectal training has not been explored in this work.